-PAGE NO. CIRCULAR 1 APPENDIX A - STRATEGIC PLANS AND OBJECTIVES 7 APPENDIX B - REVENUE (INCLUDING CAPITAL RECEIPTS) 14 APPENDIX C - RECURRENT EXPENDITURE - MINISTRIES AND DEPARTMENTS 16 APPENDIX D - RECURRENT EXPENDITURE - STATUTORY BOARDS AND SIMILAR BODIES AND OF THE TOBAGO HOUSE OF ASSEMBLY 23 APPENDIX E - CAPITAL EXPENDITURE PROGRAMME 25 APPENDIX F - DIRECTORY OF SERVICES (EXPENDITURE) 37 APPENDICIES I. YYII 30.63
+PAGE NO. CIRCULAR 1 APPENDIX A - STRATEGIC PLANS AND OBJECTIVES 7 APPENDIX B - REVENUE (INCLUDING CAPITAL RECEIPTS) 15 APPENDIX C - RECURRENT EXPENDITURE - MINISTRIES AND DEPARTMENTS 17 APPENDIX D - RECURRENT EXPENDITURE - STATUTORY BOARDS AND SIMILAR BODIES AND OF THE TOBAGO HOUSE OF ASSEMBLY 24 APPENDIX E - CAPITAL EXPENDITURE PROGRAMME 26 APPENDIX F - DIRECTORY OF SERVICES (EXPENDITURE) 38 ADDENIDICIES ı vvii 40.64

-The Minister of Finance has issued this Circular to comply with his responsibility under section 113(1) of the Constitution, that is:
+The Minister of Finance has issued this Circular to comply with his responsibility under section 113(1) of The Constitution of Trinidad and Tobago, Chapter 1:01, which states that: -

 "113.
-(1) The Minister responsible for finance shall cause to be prepared and laid before the House of Representatives before or not later than thirty days after the commencement of each financial year, estimates of the revenues and expenditure of Trinidad and Tobago for that year."
+(1) The Minister responsible for finance shall cause to be prepared and laid before the House of Representatives before or not later than thirty days after the commencement of each financial year estimates of the revenues and expenditure of Trinidad and Tobago for that year."

-Officers responsible for the preparation of the draft estimates should also familiarize themselves with the following:
+Officers responsible for the preparation of the draft estimates should also familiarise themselves with the following: